saleha456/Group1Project1/README.md

 ![heatmap](Images/heatmap.png)
 *  This shows an increase in mental and substance abuse mortality over time

-*  The mortality rate is higher in states such as Alaska and New Mexico and West Virginia than compared to the rest of the country
+*  The mortality rate is higher in states such as Alaska, New Mexico, and West Virginia than compared to the rest of the country

 **Conclusions:**